darrennguyen25/NGCP-UAV-Project/README.md

 # NGCP

-Flight scripts using Ardupilot and Pymavlink on Ubuntu20.0
+Flight scripts using Ardupilot and PyMavLink on Ubuntu20.0

 **Install Ardupilot**